torvalds/linux/Documentation/scsi/scsi_fc_transport.rst

   These are typically storage targets (e.g., arrays, tapes) that respond to SCSI commands over FC transport.

-  In Linux, rports are managed by the FC transport class and are represented in sysfs under:
+  In GNU/Linux, rports are managed by the FC transport class and are represented in sysfs under:

     /sys/class/fc_remote_ports/